JimDesu/basis-lang/spec.md

 The `${…}` and `$[…]` literal-fence tokens introduce a single bracketed group each (the brace stack and bracket stack respectively), matched by a single `}` or `]`.
 The `$` prefix is unambiguous to the lexer — the `$` character has no other use in current Basis source — so `${` and `$[` are recognized as single tokens at lex time and contribute their bracket or brace to the stack.
 This eliminates the disambiguation problem the prior `{- … -}` and `[- … -]` forms presented (where a `{` followed by `-` could begin either a literal fence or a block-quote with a leading minus); the `$`-prefix is the v1 surface.

-The full lexer specification — the token classes, the literal-token grammar, the disambiguation rules between `'`, `&`, and adjacent tokens, the placement of the `.inline` modifier, the `<*>` typing surface for fexpr-typed slots, and the `(T:Class)` constraint form at v-command receiver positions — is given in Appendix A.
+The full lexer specification — the token classes, the literal-token grammar, the disambiguation rules between `'`, `&`, and adjacent tokens, the placement of the `.inline` modifier, the `<*>` typing surface for fexpr-typed slots, and the `(T:Class)` constraint form at method receiver positions — is given in Appendix A.

 ---